dorfsmay/gnucash_journal_cube/README.md

 ```

 ## Notes
+* There is now an additional column, "TRANSACTION AMOUNT" which is the absolute value of the transaction.
+This makes it easier to import as a General Ledger.
 * [piecash](https://github.com/sdementen/piecash) is set at version 0.19.0 in order to work with GnuCash versions 2.x.
 * this script works with GnuCash SQLite3 files only.
 If your data is saved in XML format, you can convert it by opening it GnuCash and "Save as" in SQLITE format (You will need `libdbd-sqlite3` to be installed).